 Wild Szechuan Peppercorn Jerky

-- 10 grams (roughly 2 tablespoons) dried Zanthoxylum/prickly ash berries, picked over, black seeds discarded
+- 2 tablespoon dried Zanthoxylum/prickly ash berries, picked over, black seeds discarded

-1. Toast the black pepper corns, then crush as coarse as you like for extra crunch, I like to use a molcajete for this, reserve the peppercorns.
-Coarsely crush the Szechuan peppercorns separately or cut randomnly with a chef knife and reserve.
-You can adjust your own crunch factor this way.
+- Toast the black pepper corns, then crush as coarse as you like for extra crunch, I like to use a molcajete for this, reserve the peppercorns, then grind the coriander seed the same way.

-3. Cut the meat into slices 2 inches long by roughly 3 inches long, then toss with the remaining ingredients and refrigerate overnight, preferably on a rack to dry in the open air (this part is optional but I recommend it).
+- Cut the meat into slices 2 inches long by roughly 3 inches long, then toss with the remaining ingredients and refrigerate overnight.
+I like to vacuum seal mine so the spices and aroma really penetrate.